Punjab polls: AAP greenhorn, eye surgeon make Channi bite the dust

 Bhadaur AAP candidate Labh Singh Ugoke defeated Channi by a comprehensive margin of 37,558 votes.

-Dr Charanjit Singh, an eye surgeon, trounced Channi by a margin of 7,942 votes from Chamkaur Sahib.
-Channi represented Chamkaur Sahib thrice.
+Dr Charanjit Singh, an eye surgeon, trounced the CM by 7,942 votes from Chamkaur Sahib, which Channi has represented thrice in the state Assembly.

 Ugoke, 35, comes from a humble background.
-His father is a driver, his mother works as a sweeper and he also ran a mobile repair shop.
+His father is a driver and mother works as a sweeper.
+He earlier ran a mobile repair shop.

 Ugoke joined the Aam Aadmi Party (AAP) as a volunteer in 2013.